rolfvreijdenberger/izzum-statemachine/README.md

 ### guard conditions 1. using callables: closures, static methods, instance methods
 A [callable comes in multiple forms in php](https://php.net/manual/en/language.types.callable.php).
 In the next example, a [closure, or anonymous function](https://php.net/manual/en/functions.anonymous.php), is used to evaluate the boolean expression by operating on any context variables it has in it's scope and by using the automatically provided arguments of $entity and $event. $entity is the domain model returned by the Context of the statemachine (via the EntityBuilder).
 The event is only set when the transition was initiated by an event.
 The guard can operate on the $entity (which defaults to the Identifier if no Builder is used) to calculate the boolean result.

 In general, all callables will be passed the 2 arguments $entity and $event and should have a method signature of `[static] public function <name>($entity, $event = null): boolean`.

+If you define your transitions in a php script you have more options than when defining your transitions via configuration that you load via a file or a persistance backend.
+When loading the transition configurations you can only use the form `\fully\qualified\Class::staticMethod` for callables since you cannot define closures as a string in your configuration.

-Check the example in `examples\inheritance` for using instance methods as callables. see `tests/izzum/statemachine/TransitionTest::shouldAcceptMultipleCallableTypes` for all possible implementations of callables in the izzum statemachine.
+Check the example in `examples/inheritance` for using instance methods as callables. see `tests/izzum/statemachine/TransitionTest::shouldAcceptMultipleCallableTypes` for all possible implementations of callables in the izzum statemachine.
 ```php
 $forbidden = new State('forbidden');
 $closure = function($entity, $event){return false;};